netdata/netdata/web/api/health/README.md

 curl "http://myserver/api/v1/manage/health?cmd=SILENCE ALL" -H "X-Auth-Token: Mytoken"
 ```

-Alarms may then still be raised and logged in netdata, so you'll be able to see them via the UI.
+Alarms may then still be raised and logged in Netdata, so you'll be able to see them via the UI.

 Regardless of the option you choose, at the end of your maintenance period you revert to the normal state via the RESET command.